 - There are three parts to the build process

 - Building the source packages.
-The source packages are built on smithers.mythbuntu.org and then uploaded to the staging PPA.
-The process for this can be viewed at http://smithers.mythbuntu.org/~autobuild/weekly_mythtv.txt
+The source packages are built on an LXC builder and then uploaded to the staging PPA.
+If you suspect something is broken or just want to see the process you can view the build logs here.

 - Building the binary packages.
 The binary packages are built on the staging PPAs.
 Two PPAs exist, one for building fixes, and one for building master (development version of MythTV).
 You can see the progress of the builds of each PPA at